-Time to get to work and unpack the RSA Netwitness Suite and get this show in the road.
+Time to get to work and unpack the RSA Netwitness Platform and get this show in the road.

 Unlike the "luxurious" bell cart rack that we had in Las Vegas for Black Hat USA, we had to stack the appliances on a pelican case.